-Simon Property Group, Inc. (SPG) CEO David Simon ON q1 2020 Results - Earnings Call Transcript
+Simon Property Group, Inc. (SPG) CEO David Simon on Q1 2020 Results - Earnings Call Transcript

 Can imagine why they did that.

-Next question.
+Okay next question.

 Operator